jskDr/maml/README.md

 * Code review
 * Documentation

+### Repository Tranisition ###

+This repository is in transition from Bitbucket, and we are taking the opportunity to clean things up.
+New features are coming thick and fast!

 ### Who do I talk to? ###

 This repo is controlled by Ed Pyzer-Knapp, please email at epyzerknapp[at]fas.harvard.edu